 3. Land to Asset ratios

 We are looking in areas where land is scarce and at a premium.
 We ensure it makes up a higher portion of the purchase price.

-We look for land locked areas where there is no more available land to build and combine it with areas where jobs growth and therefor population growth is considerable higher.
+We look for landlocked areas where there is no more available land to build and combine it with areas where jobs grow and therefore population growth is considerably higher.

 This fundamental analysis should form the platform and base for you to build upon.